- Roads, Vehicles & Traffic

 - Year 2

-Using the pictures of different types of pedestrian crossings, discuss the features of each of the pedestrian crossings.
+Using the videos of different types of crossings, discuss the features of each of the pedestrian crossings.
 Ask students to think about where the crossings might be found and if they have noticed any in the local neighbourhood.

 - What makes crossings different from each other? (e.g. some have lights, gates, lines on the road, crossing supervisors or flags.)